Trump's Pick To Lead CIA Actively Pushed To Have The "Torture Tapes" Destroyed

 On the day after the tapes were destroyed, a senior CIA official wrote a panicked email to the agency’s executive director saying that the action “was never discussed with” Rizzo, according to a copy of the email, in which the author’s name is blacked out.
 The ACLU obtained the email through its public-records requests.

-“We may have ‘improperly’ destroyed something,” the official wrote to then-executive director Kyle Froggo, the third-highest ranking CIA official.
+“We may have ‘improperly’ destroyed something,” the official wrote to then–executive director Kyle Foggo, the third-highest ranking CIA official.
 “Rizzo is clearly upset.”

 The email adds that when Rizzo told Miers that day about the destruction, “she was livid, which he said was actually unusual for her.
 Rizzo does not think this is likely to just go away.”

-Rizzo said in his book that he had approved having the Counter Terrorism Center lawyers work on a memo to get the tapes destroyed.
+Rizzo said in his book that he had approved having the Counterterrorism Center lawyers work on a memo to get the tapes destroyed.
 But, he wrote, he expected their draft would only “‘tee up’ the issue for [CIA] headquarters” and be used as a starting point for discussions with the White House about destroying the tapes.

 Jane Harman, who’d been briefed on the CIA’s desire to destroy the tapes in 2003 when she was the top Democrat on the House intelligence committee, also had told the agency not to destroy the tapes.
 Now the head of the Wilson Center in Washington, she still looks back on their destruction with dismay, saying it prevented Congress from viewing them to determine how detainees were treated and if the harsh interrogation techniques had yielded helpful intelligence.

 “They were deliberately destroyed to destroy part of the record,” she told BuzzFeed News.
-“I find that completely unacceptable Who knows what really happened there [in the interrogations]?
+“I find that completely unacceptable.
+Who knows what really happened there [in the interrogations]?
 We would know if we had the tapes.”

 Although the Justice Department had approved the CIA’s “enhanced interrogation” program, the CIA’s inspector general found in 2004 after viewing the tapes that CIA officers had used harsher techniques than had been approved.

-Sen. John McCain, Congress’ leading opponent of torture, asked Haspel in a March 23 letter whether she had any role in destroying the tapes or advocated for their destruction, and if so, why.
+Sen. John McCain, Congress’s leading opponent of torture, asked Haspel in a March 23 letter whether she had any role in destroying the tapes or advocated for their destruction, and if so, why.
 Haspel has not responded to McCain's letter.

 Rizzo, the former CIA lawyer, said in a recent interview on National Public Radio that the tapes’ destruction is “a legitimate area of inquiry for the [Senate intelligence] committee.”